rfabbri/vxd/README.txt

 How can we organize external code to maximize consistency with VXL?
-Beyond VXL, there is layering within VXD, and layering within the internal library of a team, referred here as "Internal".
+Beyond VXL, there is layering within VXD, and layering within the internal library collection of a team, referred here as "Internal".
 Within each of these there may be different policies, but the basic idea remains the same as described above.
 We give an example of a team as Brown University, but this could serve as any other team working with VXL.

 In VXL/contrib/brl/bbas, for instance, there is BNL for contributions to VNL.
 Teams may have, in turn, an internal or closed-source version of BNL, which is called DBNL